What Is CBG (Cannabigerol)? Benefits, Uses, Dosages

 CBG’s anti-inflammatory properties could make it particularly useful for conditions that affect the bowels, including inflammatory bowel diseases (IBDs), Crohn’s disease, and colorectal cancers.
 An animal study found that CBG had beneficial effects on reducing inflammation similar to IBD in mice and the production of nitric oxide.

-Research has pointed to CBG as a potential aide in the treatment of glaucoma.
+Research has pointed to CBG as a potential aide in treating glaucoma.
 It works by reducing pressure in the eye (intraocular pressure) and providing the eyes with nutrition.

 This rare genetic disease causes a breakdown of nerve cells in the brain.
 In addition to THC and CBD’s neuroprotective capacity, research shows that CBG acts as a neuroprotectant.
 This could be useful for people with Huntington’s disease by inhibiting damage to nerve cells.

 The same study showed that CBG and other cannabinoids improved motor deficits and protected the brain from toxins.
 These results mean CBG has the therapeutic potential to aid with symptoms of other neurodegenerative conditions, such as multiple sclerosis.

 CBG is one of the few natural cannabis compounds worldwide that prevents and repairs neurological damage.
 The cannabinoid is of particular interest to sufferers of what’s called myalgic encephalomyelitis/chronic fatigue syndrome thanks to its ability to dampen inflammation and limit damage to cells in the spinal cord and brain.

 Amyotrophic Lateral Sclerosis (ALS)

 Because of its neurogenic (beneficial to the nervous system) properties, CBG may be an option for individuals with amyotrophic lateral sclerosis (ALS) may also benefit from consuming CBG.
 CBG’s antioxidant and anti-inflammatory properties have shown the promising therapeutic ability of CBD and CBG to soothe pain associated with ALS.

 A research review that examined the therapeutic potential of CBG and other cannabinoids’ therapeutic potential for brain trauma and found considerable evidence for the neuroprotective abilities of CBG.
-This means CBG may be a useful defender, protecting the brain from long-term damage as a result of physical trauma.
+This means CBG may be a useful defender, protecting the brain from long-term damage due to physical trauma.

 Research has indicated that CBG showed some promise in blocking the receptors responsible for cancer cell growth.
 For example, it’s been shown to inhibit the growth of colorectal cancer cells.
-As such, CBG may be worth considering as a treatment and potential preventative for some cancers.
+As such, CBG may be a treatment and potential preventative for some cancers.